Spread of Islam: Inner Asia and Eastern Europe

-Some of the Mongolian tribes became Islamized.
+Some Mongolian tribes adopted Islam.
 Following the brutal Mongol invasion of Central Asia under Hulagu Khan and after the Battle of Baghdad (1258), Mongol rule extended across the breadth of almost all Muslim lands in Asia.
 The Mongols destroyed the caliphate and persecuted Islam, replacing it with Buddhism as the official state religion.
-In 1295 however, the new Khan of the Ilkhanate, Ghazan, converted to Islam, and two decades later the Golden Horde under Uzbeg Khan (reigned 1313–1341) followed suit.
+In 1295, however, the new khan of the Ilkhanate, Ghazan, converted to Islam, and two decades later the Golden Horde under Uzbeg Khan followed suit.
 The Mongols had been religiously and culturally conquered; this absorption ushered in a new age of Mongol-Islamic synthesis that shaped the further spread of Islam in central Asia and the Indian subcontinent.

 In the 1330s, the Mongol ruler of the Chagatai Khanate (in Central Asia) converted to Islam, causing the eastern part of his realm (called Moghulistan) to rebel.
-However, during the next three centuries these Buddhist, Shamanistic and Christian Turkic and Mongol nomads of the Kazakh Steppe and Xinjiang would also convert at the hands of competing Sufi orders from both east and west of the Pamirs.
+However, during the next three centuries these Buddhist, shamanistic and Christian Turkic and Mongol nomads of the Kazakh Steppe and Xinjiang would also convert at the hands of competing Sufi orders from both east and west of the Pamirs.
 The Naqshbandis are the most prominent of these orders, especially in Kashgaria, where the western Chagatai Khan was also a disciple of the order.

 Muslims of Central Asian origin played a major role in the Mongol conquest of China.
 Sayyid Ajjal Shams al-Din Omar, a court official and general of Turkic origin who participated in the Mongol invasion of Southwest China, became Yuan Governor of Yunnan in 1274.
 A distinct Muslim community, the Panthays, was established in the region by the late 13th century.

 Europe

-Tariq ibn Ziyad was a Muslim general who led the Islamic conquest of Visigothic Hispania in 711-718 A.D.
-He is considered to be one of the most important military commanders in Iberian history.
-The name "Gibraltar" is the Spanish derivation of the Arabic name Jabal Tāriq (جبل طارق) (meaning "mountain of Tariq"), named after him.
+Tariq ibn Ziyad was a Muslim general who led the Islamic conquest of Visigothic Hispania during 711–718 He is considered to be one of the most important military commanders in Iberian history.
+The name "Gibraltar" is the Spanish derivation of the Arabic name Jabal Tāriq (جبل طارق) ('mountain of Tariq'), named after him.

 There are accounts of the trade connections between the Muslims and the Rus, apparently Vikings who made their way towards the Black Sea through Central Russia.
 On his way to Volga Bulgaria, Ibn Fadlan brought detailed reports of the Rus, claiming that some had converted to Islam.

-According to the historian Yaqut al-Hamawi, the Böszörmény (Izmaelita or IsmailiNizari) denomination of the Muslims who lived in the Kingdom of Hungary in the 10th to 13th centuries, were employed as mercenaries by the kings of Hungary.
+According to the historian Yaqut al-Hamawi, the Böszörmény (Izmaelita or Ismaili-Nizari) denomination of the Muslims who lived in the Kingdom of Hungary in the 10th to 13th centuries, was employed as mercenaries by the kings of Hungary.